-The key assumptions concerning the future and other key sources of estimation uncertainty at the end of each reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the end of the reporting period are discussed below.
 The Group based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Group.
 Such changes are reflected in the assumptions when they occur.